 The reality of the industry does not allow for such a simple system to be available today for airlines.

 This APIM proposes a phased approach to achieving an acceptable outcome for all stakeholders.
 Initially, industry will draft a document defining an API to allow access between an airline’s ground software management tools to any aircraft manufacturer’s airplane software distribution mechanisms.
 This is represented in the Figure 1 as API-1.
 This phase provides value to the airlines by simplifying a portion of their ground infrastructure requirements

+It was originally envisioned that API-2 (see Figure 1) would later be developed to standardize the Air to Ground Module (AGM) communication to the aircraft.

+Figure 1 – Old Concept - Modular e-Enabled Ground Support System

+However, there has been significant reluctance from the major aircraft manufacturers in sharing the AGM to aircraft interface information with outside parties.
+Among other reasons for their position, they consider this information to be proprietary and essential to maintaining aircraft security.
+Additionally, standardizing the AGM affects TC aircraft components and restricts future development to keep up with the latest technology.

+The SDL Subcommittee began working on an alternate approach to the resolve the issue that the AGM module functional details need to remain proprietary.

+As shown in Figure 2, the goal now (APIM 16-015A) is to standardize the interface between the Operator Ground Module (OGM) and Air to Ground Module (AGM).

+Here, the OGM to AGM communication would be standardized.
+This means that the aircraft interface functionality would remain hidden, and the AGM would be designed, by the aircraft manufacturer, to conform to the standard set of API-1c functions and messages defined in this standard.
+Each aircraft manufacturer will produce an Air Ground Module (AGM) function that will communicate to their aircraft using their proprietary method, and communicate with the OGM using the ARINC Specification 851 defined standard method.
+The AGM will operate in a standardized hosting environment defined in this standard.

+Figure 2 – New Concept - Modular e-Enabled Ground Support System

+The OGM will interface to the AGM through API-1c.
+This will require that all AGM are designed or modified to interface to the OGM standard that will be defined in this standard.
+This will avoid the need to develop the API-2 (phase 2) of the original APIM proposal.

 For aircraft planned in the future, the overall single, unified software management system could be more easily implemented to accept an airline’s fleet of disparate aircraft software from any manufacturer.
 This would greatly simplify the airlines’ processes into the next 100 years of powered flight.